EC327-Final-Project/Final-Version/README.md

-# Proto-Type-Final-Version
+# Final-Version
 This is the code everyone compiled individually.
 Note that there are also all the images we use as well as a reference to a function we sourced from someone else.
+The final file that contains our submission is titled "stoned_age.cpp".

  Button Source:
  Title: Button.cpp